 The best cheap gaming chairs don't sacrifice comfort and stability for their low price.
 There are a ton of options out there and it can be extremely hard to figure out which ones are legitimate, and which ones are going to fall apart after a few years.
 Cheap gaming chairs don't need to match the best of the best, but they do need to be worth the price.

 Our favorite gaming chairs (opens in new tab) ramp up in price, so if you're trying to find something in a different range, you must look extra carefully and read up on all the details.
 Does it come with lumbar or neck pillows?
 What's the weight limit?
 How far does it recline?
 What's the material made of?
 These are just some of the questions you should ask when shopping around for a chair.

 For this gaming chair guide, we set a budget of $200.
 We did find a lot of sub-$100 chairs on sale, but again they looked like they break as soon as your butt sat in them. $200 seems like a reasonable budget for a decent chair that will hopefully be comfortable enough for long gaming sessions.

 You're still paying for something you'll be sitting in for hours on end, so it's all about support when looking for a cheap gaming chair.
 Ergonomics are often overlooked when looking for an affordable gaming chair over a more expensive option, but make sure your new gaming chair will not disservice your spine.
 You also might miss out on adjustable armrests, but if you're someone who doesn't feel the need to mess with that already, you won't miss out.

-In this snapshot guide, we've used our experience and expertise to nail down the best cheap gaming chairs on offer right now.
-And, while they won't necessarily be ones we've tested personally, we've sat our gamer butts on enough gaming chairs to know what we're looking for and what to avoid at all costs.
+I've used my experience and expertise to nail down the best cheap gaming chairs for the following guide.
+And while they won't necessarily be ones we've tested personally, I've sat my gamer butt on enough gaming chairs to know what we're looking for and what to avoid at all costs.